U.S. World Business Lifestyle

 We strive to provide you with meaningful choices about how we collect, use, and disclose your personal information.
 Depending on your location and applicable law, you may have rights that include the ability to access, correct, delete, or limit the use of your personal information.
 Below are the tools and options we provide:

-1. Cookie and Tracking Technologies - You may set your browser to refuse all or some browser cookies, or to alert you when cookies are being placed.
+You may also set your browser to refuse all or some browser cookies, or to alert you when cookies are being placed.
 If you disable or refuse cookies, some parts of the Website may not function properly.
-For more information on how we use cookies and how to control them, please visit our [Cookie Policy] (or section if integrated).

-1. Email and Promotional Communications - You can opt out of receiving promotional emails from us by:
+You can opt out of receiving promotional emails from us by:

 • Clicking the “unsubscribe” link in any promotional email we send you.

-• Contacting us at: dataprotectionofficer@lapost.com
+• Contacting us at [email protected]

 Please note: Even if you opt out of marketing emails, you may still receive transactional or administrative emails related to your account or subscription.

-1. Your Rights Under State and International Law - Residents of California, Virginia, Colorado, Connecticut, Utah, Nevada, and other jurisdictions may have additional privacy rights, including the rights to:
+Residents of California, Virginia, Colorado, Connecticut, Utah, Nevada, and other jurisdictions may have rights including:

-• Access or delete your personal information.
+• The right to access or delete personal information;

-• Appeal a denial of your request.
+• The right to appeal a denial of your request (where applicable).

-• Access or correct your personal data.
+• The right to access or correct personal data;

-• Object to or restrict processing.
+• The right to object to or restrict certain processing;

 To exercise any of these rights, please contact us at:

-dataprotectionofficer@lapost.com
+[email protected]

 Accessing, Correcting, Deleting, and Exporting Your Personal Information